 With 5600X emerging as the new hero, you should know the differences and similarities between Ryzen 5600X and 3600X.

 AMD’s Ryzen 3600X features 6 cores and 12 threads with clock speeds of 3.8/4.4GHz as base/boost clock.
-Total L3 cache memory on it is 32MB and its TDP is set to 95W.
+The total L3 cache memory on it is 32MB and its TDP is set to 95W.

-AMD right now decided to stick with the same type of configuration for its Zen 3 based Ryzen 5600X and features same 6 cores and 12 threads.
+AMD right now decided to stick with the same type of configuration for its Zen 3-based Ryzen 5600X which features the same 6 cores and 12 threads.
 Core clocks are a little different with 100MHz less on the base clock and 200MHz more on the boost clock as compared to 3600X.

 The cache memory is also exactly the same while TDP has been reduced to 65W.

 Both of them are compatible with the AM4 socket and can be used with a B550, X470, or X570 chipset motherboard although the 3600X box is compatible with older chipsets also.
 These are A320, B450, B350, and X370.

 Although both the chipsets are manufactured on a 7nm FinFET process, the 5600X uses Zen 3 architecture which according to AMD is 19% faster in instructions per clock(IPC) than Zen 2 which is used in 3600X((https://www.crn.com/news/components-peripherals/amd-unveils-zen-3-architecture-ryzen-5000-cpus-with-19-ipc-uplift-higher-boost)).

 The newly designed core layout and the direct access to cache memory allow the CPU to provide faster access to the cache memory resulting in faster operation and process.